Total disconnectedness and percolation for the supports of super-tree random measures: Introduction and Description of the Main Results

 \begin{remark} There is a large literature on approximating $p_c(\Z^2)$ by simulations and by using exact computations for crossing large finite squares.
 For example, Table 1 of \cite{M22} gives a chronology of progressively more precise approximations culminating in the (non-rigorous) value $p_c(\Z^2)=.59274605\dots$.
 This gives strong evidence that $p_c(\Z^2)<1-e^{-1}=.632\dots$ is in fact true.
 The best rigorous bounds we know of are $.556<p_c(\Z^2)<.679492$, where the lower bound is from \cite{BE96} and the more relevant (for our purposes) upper bound is proved by Wierman in \cite{W95}.
 So although \eqref{pccond} is undoubtedly true, a proof remains just out of reach. \end{remark} \begin{remark} Under the hypotheses of Theorem~\ref{thm:perc2} we see from that result and Theorem~\ref{thm:nutribe} that for $B\ge B_0$, $d\ge 2$ and some $\veps=\veps(d,B)>0$, if $\frac{2}{d}<\beta\le \frac{2}{d}+\veps$, then w.p.$1$ $\text{comp}(x)=\{x\}$ for $\nu$-a.a. $x\in\supp(\nu)$, but $\supp(\nu)$ is not TD whenever $\nu\neq 0$.
 Here we assume \eqref{pccond} if $d=2$.
 Another STRM for which the same conclusion holds (without any additional condition for $d=2$) arises in fractal percolation (see Remark~\ref{rem:weak disconnectedness result also holds for fp}). \end{remark} \begin{remark} The question of whether a $B$-ary CSTRM with $B=2$ and reproduction distribution identically $4$ in dimension $d=2$ (hence with $\beta=1$) percolates with positive probability was raised by Nicolas Curien in 2017 in an open problem session at a workshop held at Bellairs institute in Barbados.
 This question was motivated by the potential link between this model and the trace of Brownian motion in 2D, inspired by \cite{Per96}.
 Unfortunately, Theorem~\ref{thm:perc2}\ref{it:perc2:b} does not cover this case, as the result only holds for $B$ large enough. \end{remark} The proof of Theorem~\ref{thm:perc2} uses a comparison with fractal percolation (see Section~\ref{sec:percn} for more on these random Cantor sets) and an asymptotic result in $B$ for $p_c$ for percolation on the resulting random Cantor set due to Falconer and Grimmett \cite{FG92}.
 The latter leads to the condition \eqref{pccond} on $p_c(\Z^2)$ when $d=2$.
 (Our proof uses the same bound \eqref{pccond} on $p_c(\Z^d)$ for $d\ge 3$ but here it is a known bound.)
 We believe this condition for $d=2$ is spurious and the hypotheses in Theorem~\ref{thm:perc2} are not sharp as the comparison with fractal percolation leaves a gap.
 The Poisson offspring condition is used to couple the CSTRM with a Cantor set obtained through fractal percolation but should also not be needed for the result to hold.
+The proof also uses the fact that the first conclusion in \eqref{percandnottdthm} implies the second (see Lemma~\ref{lem:01}).
+Whether or not these conditions are equivalent remains open.